rabbitmq/rabbitmq-perf-html/README.md

 ```

 This JSON object specifies two scenarios `'no-ack-long'` and
-`'headline-publish'`, of the type `simple` and they set some
+`'headline-publish'`, of the type `simple` and sets
-parameters for the benchmarks, like `producer-count`.
+parameters, like `producer-count`, for the benchmarks.

 There are three kind of benchmark scenarios:

-- `simple`: runs a basic benchmark based on the parameters on the spec
+- `simple`: runs a basic benchmark based on the parameters in the spec
   as seen in the example above.
 - `rate-vs-latency`: compares message rate with latency.
 - `varying`: can vary some variables during the benchmark, for example